flljy940/tp/docs/UserGuide.md

 ### Sorting of all persons by lesson date : `sort`

-Sorts the list of persons by their next lesson date, with earliest date first.
+Sorts the list of persons by their next lesson date and time, with the earliest lesson shown first.

 Format: `sort`

-* Those without lesson dates will be listed at the end.
+* Those without lesson dates will be shifted to the end of the list, after all contacts with valid lesson dates.

 ### Marking that a person made payment : `pay`